xiaohui-zhangxh/ruby_llm/README.md

 ## Features

-- 💬 **Chat** with OpenAI, Anthropic, Gemini, AWS Bedrock Anthropic, and DeepSeek models
+- 💬 **Chat** with OpenAI, Anthropic, Gemini, AWS Bedrock Anthropic, OpenRouter, and DeepSeek models
 - 👁️ **Vision and Audio** understanding
 - 📄 **PDF Analysis** for analyzing documents
 - 🖼️ **Image generation** with DALL-E and other providers